aerospacemc/space-debris-tracker/README.md

 ## Overview

 The Space Debris Tracker is a Python-based tool designed to monitor and analyze the growing problem of space debris.
-It provides functionalities for:
+It will provide functionalities for:

 *   **Data Acquisition:** Automatically downloading Two-Line Element (TLE) data from online sources.
 *   **Orbit Prediction:** Propagating orbits of debris objects to predict future positions.